 Benefits of Adding Cinnamon to your Coffee

-The addition of cinnamon is an easy way to neutralize acidity without compromising the benefits of the antioxidants in high-quality coffee drinks.
+Some coffee drinkers have found that the addition of cinnamon is an easy way to neutralize acidity without compromising the benefits of the antioxidants in high-quality coffee drinks.

 Incredible Benefits of Cinnamon

 Cinnamon has a range of health benefits due to its unique antioxidant compounds.
 Cinnamic acid, cinnamaldehyde, and cinnamate are three of the chemical compounds that influence the vast majority of benefits in high-quality cinnamon.

 These compounds aid in digestion, neutralize free radicals, balance blood sugar levels, neutralize acidity, decrease inflammation, may prevent Alzheimer's disease, and may slow the growth of cancer cells.